The Pre-Launch Email Foundation

 Launch day email is your highest-converting opportunity.
 Your waitlist has been warming up for weeks or months.
 They know your product, they know your story, and they are ready.
 Do not waste this with a generic announcement.

-Send three emails on launch week: a preview 3 days before, the launch announcement, and a follow-up the next day for people who opened but did not sign up.
-Include the waitlist-exclusive offer prominently.
-Make the signup process one click from the email.
-Every extra step you add costs you conversions.
+Send three emails during launch week: a preview 3 days before, the launch announcement on launch day, and a follow-up the next day for people who opened but did not sign up.